 What preparations are carried out before the procedure?

-All the usual pre-operative assessments are required, such as a blood test, blood pressure measurement and an ECG.
-The patient must stop taking blood-thinning medication and have an empty stomach for the procedure.
+Before the intervention, the usual clarifications before surgery, such as blood tests, blood pressure measurements and an ECG, are carried out.
+The patient should pause any blood-thinning medications and have an empty stomach for the surgery.

 How is the operation performed?

-The operation method that is used depends on the x-ray images as well as the general condition of the patient.
-It is usually performed on an outpatient basis.
-Depending on the situation, the procedure occurs under general anaesthesia or under spinal cord anaesthesia (spinal anaesthesia).
-The bone is then exposed in the area of the break.
-The broken femur is straightened and bone fracture fragments are fixed in the correct position with one another.
-In the process, metal plates, metal pins, dynamic hip screws or external fixation devices are used.
-When insufficient bone material is available to fix the break due to osteoporosis or an extensive comminuted fracture, bone tissue is taken from elsewhere, e.g. from the hip bone, and used in the femur.
-In the case of severe femoral head breaks or also femoral neck breaks, an artificial hip joint is used.
+The surgical method used is decided based on the X-rays and the patient’s general condition.
+The intervention can be performed under general anaesthesia or spinal anaesthesia.
+The bone is then exposed in the area of the fracture.
+The broken femur is straightened and bone fragments are fixed together into the correct position.
+Metal plates, intramedullary rods, dynamic hip screws or special nails for the upper (proximal) part of the femur are used.
+If too little bone material is available to fix the fractures due to bone loss or a pronounced fracture, bone tissue is removed elsewhere, e.g. from the hip bone, and inserted into the femur.
+In some cases, an [artificial hip joint] has to be used for severe femoral head fractures or even femoral neck fractures.

-After fixing the fracture, a drainage tube is often inserted to drain the fluid from the wound.
-Finally, the operation wound is closed.
-Depending on the procedure, the operation takes 1 to 2 hours.
+Once the fracture has been fixed in place, a drainage tube is often inserted to drain out fluid from the wound.
+The surgical wound is then closed.
+Depending on the procedure, the surgery takes 1 to 2 hours.

 What is the success rate of this procedure?